revanthsadaram/dailyrounds/README.md

 **Requirements**

-Currently the scrpit supported OS are Linux, RHEL, CentOS.
+Currently the scrpit supported OS are Linux.

 Make Sure below commands are installed and accessible to the user.